brisa-build/brisa/docs/02-building-your-application/01-routing/08-internationalization.md

 ```

 After this, you can consume translations in every part of your app through the [request context](/docs/building-your-application/data-fetching/request-context): `middleware`, `api` routes, `page` routes, all page components, `responseHeaders`, `layout`, `Head` of each page...

+> **Important in TypeScript**: The generic type `<typeof en>` in `I18nConfig` enables type-safe consumption of translations with the `t` function by resolving the keys, keys with plurals and nested keys from the preferred locale.
+This allows IDE autocompletion and type checking of translation keys throughout the codebase, improving productivity and avoiding translation bugs due to typos or invalid keys.

+The generic `I18nConfig<typeof en>` allows you to activate type-safe consuming translations with the `t` function.
+Displaying to you all the keys from the preferred locale messages, resolving plurals and nested values.

 Example in a component: